flexcompute/Flow360PythonClient/README.md

 ```

 ## Step 2.
 Signing in with your account and password
-An account can be created at www.simulation.cloud/flow360
+An account can be created at www.flexcompute.com
-Accounts registered at www.simulation.cloud will NOT work.
 ```
 python3
 >>> import flow360client